Ravens’ Humphrey says he has virus; Packers also have 1 case

 The Green Bay Packers on Monday also sent out a release that said a player tested positive.
 According to multiple reports, that player is running back AJ Dillon.

+Packers officials said all player meetings Monday would be conducted virtually.
+The player who tested positive has self-quarantined.

+This marks the first time a Packers player has tested positive during the season.
+Green Bay (5-2) has a short week before playing at San Francisco (4-4) on Thursday night.

-The Browns, meanwhile, announced that they are conducting their football meetings remotely on Monday.
+The Browns, meanwhile, announced that they would conduct their football meetings remotely on Monday.

 The team said: “This morning, an active player who has not been in the facility today reported that he is experiencing COVID-19 related symptoms.
 While there have been no positive test results among players, coaches or staff members, the team decided to host meetings remotely to exercise the appropriate level of caution.”